BigVeezus/fx-service/README.md

    - Exchange rates are sourced from an external provider API
    - Exchange rates are cached with a configurable TTL
-   - Transactions include a spread/fee component configurable by admin

 4. **Notifications**

    - Email notifications for significant events (account creation, large transactions)
-   - In-app notifications for all transaction activities
    - Event-driven architecture for notification delivery

 5. **Data Persistence**